 An all women seafood company and and all women fishing vessel seemed too good to be true.
 We’re beyond excited to announce that we are buying wild Alaska coho salmon from Heather and her crew.
-Look for the story of the F/V Princess on our Coho Salmon with Lemon Pepper & Garlic, and in our newest product, Wild Alaska Salmon Bites for Kids.
+Look for the story of the F/V Princess in some of our Wild Alaskan Salmon Bites, as well as our Smoked Coho Salmon!
 Here’s to Salty Girls all over the world working together advance the health of our oceans!
 Check out our interview with Heather (HS), below.

 SG: What do you love most about the ocean?